Wednesday, May 23, 2012

 Pure magic:

-Whenever I'm out horseback riding, I imagined myself to be like Mary Crawford in this picture- whereas in real life, it often turns out to be more like the Wild West (which I don't complain, I enjoy it as well).
+Whenever I'm out horseback riding, I imagine myself to look along the likes Mary Crawford in this picture- but in real life, it often turns out to be more like the Wild West (which I don't complain, I enjoy it as well).
 The Western style of riding is more predominant here, although I would definitely love to ride English style if the opportunity allows itself.
-No matter: out on the trail, I'm in my own state of bliss, and nothing can rob me of that.
+No matter: out on the trail, I'm in my own state of bliss, and nothing can rob me of that feeling.

 Must do more riding in my lifetime.
 From Downton Abbey